-The first thresholds to be developed involved pteropods, a group of sea snails.
+Bednaršek and colleagues used pteropods, a group of sea snails, to identify dangerous thresholds.
 These tiny animals are an important food source for many marine species, and they have been studied extensively for their sensitivity to ocean acidification.
 Specifically, their shells, which are made of calcium carbonate, do not grow properly in waters with low carbonate ion concentrations — so water chemistry becomes a life-or-death matter.

-Besides a low concentration of carbonate, the time of exposure in corrosive waters can affect the severity of damage.
-The new thresholds include both concentration and duration factors.
-For example, pteropod eggs may fail to develop in water low in carbonate — even when the exposure is just two days.
+Besides a low concentration of carbonate ion, the time of exposure in corrosive waters can affect the severity of damage.
+Both ion concentration and the duration of exposure are used to estimate thresholds beyond which pteropod growth and survival will be impaired.
+For example, pteropod eggs may fail to develop in water low in carbonate ion — even when the exposure is for just two days.
 On the other hand, pteropod adults are likely to survive longer in the same water, perhaps because their shells are already complete.
 Studies have identified threshold levels for mild and severe shell dissolution, as well as other negative biological responses.

-Published thresholds — which include levels of magnitude and duration — have been derived through a consensus of a dozen or more experts familiar with ocean acidification effects on specific species.
+Published thresholds — which include bothe the magnitude and duration of stressful conditions — have been derived through a consensus of a dozen or more experts familiar with ocean acidification effects on specific species.
 Besides pteropods, thresholds have been developed — but not yet reported — for echinoderms, such as sea stars and sea urchins.
 Thresholds for Dungeness crabs are under development.

 One can also combine predictive models with biological thresholds to anticipate problems for specific species.
-For example, the Salish Sea Model, under development by the Washington Department of Ecology, is designed to predict water chemistry based on a number of factors — including the amount of natural and human sources of nutrients coming into Puget Sound.
+For example, the Salish Sea Model, under development by the Washington Department of Ecology, is designed to predict water chemistry based on a number of factors — including the amount of nutrients from natural and human sources coming into Puget Sound.

 Thresholds for Dungeness crabs and other commercial species could be used in the future to help estimate economic losses from ocean acidification, whether caused by nutrient loading or atmospheric deposition.